Drag Color Chips

-Step 8: Repeats steps 2-6 above for each color you plan for your batik, waxing areas after each dyebath that you want to remain that most recent color, and re-waxing any areas that look eroded from the Soda Ash.
+Step 8: Repeat steps 2-6 above for each color you plan for your batik, waxing areas after each dyebath that you want to remain that most recent color, and re-waxing any areas that look eroded from the Soda Ash.
 Tub dye your darkest areas last.

-Step 9: Remove the Wax, using one of these methods:
+Step 9: Remove the Wax using one of these methods:

 Boil the wax out.
 Choose a pot to become your official wax pot that will comfortably hold your fabric and fill with water and a dash of Synthrapol, or other liquid detergent, to get the wax and any excess dye away from the fabric.
 Bring this to a simmer and add fabric.
 Stir the fabric around in the boiling water keeping it submerged.
 After a few minutes the wax will melt out of the fabric and float to the top.
 When the wax seems completely removed from the fabric, remove from heat and allow the water to cool.
 Be sure that the fabric sits on the bottom of the pan, avoiding the floating wax residue.
 You can weigh it down with rocks or something heavy.
 Allow to cool, then peel the hardened wax off the surface and remove the fabric.